ipfs/kubo/docs/config.md

 Reframe **(DEPRECATED)**:
   - `Endpoint` (mandatory): URL that will be used to connect to a specified router.

+HTTP:
+  - `Endpoint` (mandatory): URL that will be used to connect to a specified router.
+  - `MaxProvideBatchSize`: This number determines the maximum amount of CIDs sent per batch.
+Servers might not accept more than 100 elements per batch.
+100 elements by default.
+  - `MaxProvideConcurrency`: It determines the number of threads used when providing content.
+GOMAXPROCS by default.

 DHT:
   - `"Mode"`: Mode used by the DHT.
 Possible values: "server", "client", "auto"